iandennismiller/gthnk/docs/intro/system-requirements.rst

 Redhat
 ------

+*NB: there are currently no startup scripts for Linux.*

-gthnk can be installed on RedHat, but ensure your package manager is installing Python 2.7; as of August 2015, RHEL provides an older version. *However, there are currently no startup scripts for Linux.*
+gthnk can be installed on RedHat, but ensure your package manager is installing Python 2.7; as of August 2015, RHEL provides an older version.

 ::